OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/ibm-rational-clearquest.md

   * `C:\Program Files (x86)\IBM\RationalSDLC\ClearQuest\common`
   * `C:\Program Files (x86)\IBM\RationalSDLC\ClearQuest\cqweb\cqwebprofile\installedApps\dfltCell\TeamEAR.ear\cqweb.war\WEB-INF\lib`
 * Copy above required libraries to `<OpsHub_Installation>\AppData\bundle_config\CQ_LIB` directory.
-* Restart OpsHub Integration Manager server after copy.
+* Restart <code class="expression">space.vars.SITENAME</code> server after copy.

 ## API response length setting for Multiline text field(s)

 * IBM OSLC API truncates text for the multiline text field when the length is more than configured allowed character length (Default max length allowed is 2000) and hence require(s) to adjust the length setting so that complete text for multiline text field resulted in API response.
 This setting depends on the possibility of field maximum value length as per the IBM Rational ClearQuest's end user usage.
 * This settings is applicable for following case(s):
   * When any multiline text field of IBM Rational ClearQuest required to read or write. i.e. for any multiline field mapped either as source or target field.
   * When IBM Rational ClearQuest is a source end point and the **Audit Trail Package** is enabled for the repository for which integration is configured.
-As audit trail text is multiline text field and it is supported as read only field in OpsHub Integration Manager when Audit Trail Package enabled in end system.
+As audit trail text is multiline text field and it is supported as read only field in <code class="expression">space.vars.SITENAME</code> when Audit Trail Package enabled in end system.
 * To override the default API setting, refer to [OSLC API Truncates Issue Of Multiline Field](https://www.ibm.com/support/pages/oslc-cm-rest-api-truncates-multiline-fields)

 ## Queries Configuration

-To integrate, OpsHub Integration Manager requires few queries to be created in IBM Rational ClearQuest that can be accessed by the integration user only.
+To integrate, <code class="expression">space.vars.SITENAME</code> requires few queries to be created in IBM Rational ClearQuest that can be accessed by the integration user only.

 * All the required queries need to be created under **Personal Queries** using integration user ID.
 * Queries should be named as: **\<OpsHub\_QUERYNAME> +** .